ubc/h5p-content-taxonomy/README.md

 ## Change Log

+### 1.1.3
+- 'Last Updated' timestamp has been switched from UTC time to Local time.

 ### 1.1.2
 - Allow function to be called outside of the app to reset pagination index and fetcing content.